sssolammm/SugarOrmTst/README.md

 **SugarOrm basic example**

-If your device is Xiaomi:
+If your device is Xiaomi and you have this error INSTALL_CANCELED_BY_USER:

  - Go to Settings -> Permissions -> Install via USB: Uncheck your App if it's listed.
  - Go to Settings -> Additional Settings -> Privacy: Check the Unknown Sources option.